Kazmirchuk/nats-tcl/JsAPI.md

 - the client-side timeout is the timeout for the underlying `request`
 - the server-side timeout is 10ms shorter than `timeout`, and it is sent in the `expires` JSON field[^1].
 This behaviour is consistent with `nats.go`.

 If a callback is not given, the request is synchronous and blocks in a (coroutine-aware) `vwait` until all expected messages are received or the pull request expires.
-If the client-side timeout fires before the server-side timeout, and no messages have been received, the method raises `ErrTimeout`.
-In all other cases the method returns a list with as many messages as currently avaiable, but not more than `batch_size`.
+If the client-side timeout fires *before* the server-side timeout, and no messages have been received, the method raises `ErrTimeout`[^2].
+In all other cases it returns a list with as many messages as currently avaiable, but not more than `batch_size`.

 If a callback is given, the call returns immediately.
 Return value is a unique ID that can be used to cancel the pull request.
 When a message is pulled or a timeout fires, the callback will be invoked from the event loop.
 It must have the following signature:

 **cmdPrefix** *timedOut message*

-If less than `batch_size` messages are pulled before the pull request times out, the callback is invoked one last time with `timedOut=1`.

-The client handles status messages 404, 408 and 409 transparently.
+The client handles status messages 404 (no messages), 408 (request expired) and 409 (consumer deleted) appropriately.
 You can see them in the debug log, if needed.
 Also, they are passed to the callback together with `timedOut=1`.

 Depending on the consumer's [AckPolicy](https://docs.nats.io/nats-concepts/jetstream/consumers#ackpolicy), you might need to acknowledge the received messages with one of the methods below.
-[This](https://docs.nats.io/using-nats/developer/develop_jetstream/consumers#delivery-reliability) official doc explains all different kinds of ACKs.
+[This page](https://docs.nats.io/using-nats/developer/develop_jetstream/consumers#delivery-reliability) explains all different kinds of ACKs.

 **NB!** This method used to be called `consume`.
 However, [JetStream Client API V2](https://nats.io/blog/preview-release-new-jetstream-client-api/) has introduced a new way for continuously fetching messages using a self-refilling buffer, called "consume".
 This method is not supported yet by this library.
 So, to avoid confusion for new users of the library, `consume` is now deprecated, and new Tcl code should use `fetch`.